christinaheinze/loco-lib/index.md

 {% endhighlight %}

-*  Use Java's more recent "garbage first" garbage collector which was designed for heaps larger than 4GB
+*  Use Java's more recent "garbage first" garbage collector which was designed for heaps larger than 4GB if there are no memory constraints

 {% highlight bash %}
 --conf "spark.executor.extraJavaOptions=-XX:+UseG1GC"